univention/univention-corporate-server/doc/manual/windows/ad-connection.rst

 Priority of allow and ignore rules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+This section describes the processing order for the previously documented UCR variable settings for
+selective synchronization.

+The :program:`Active Directory Connection` processes the rules
+for allow and ignore of the previously described variables in a defined order.
+Depending on the evaluation result, the connector behaves the following way:

-If the result of a rule is that the object has to be ignored, the processing
+* If a rule leads to the result that the connector has to ignore an object,
-of the rules stops and the object is not synchronized.
-If the result of a rule
+  the rule processing stops and the connector doesn't synchronize the object.

-is the object is not ignored the next rule is processed or, in case of the
-last rule, the object is synchronized.
+* If a rule leads to the result that the connector doesn't ignore an object,
+  the connector evaluates the next rule.
+  If the rule was the last rule and there's no next rule,
+  the connector synchronizes the object.

-The rules are processed for each object in the following order:
+The connector evaluates the rules for each object in the following order:

 1. **allow subtree**

-   no match: no synchronization, stop

-   match: continue
+   :No match: No synchronization.
+Stop.
+   :Match: Continue.

 2. **allow filter**

-   no match: no synchronization, stop

-   match: continue
+   :No match: No synchronization.
+Stop.
+   :Match: Continue.

 3. **ignore subtree**

-   no match: continue
+   :No match: Continue.

-   match: no synchronization, stop
+   :Match: No synchronization.
+Stop.

-4. **ignore filter** (including ``ignorelist``)
+4. **ignore filter**, including ``ignorelist``

-   no match: continue
+   :No match: Continue.

-   match: no synchronization, stop
+   :Match: No synchronization.
+Stop.

 5. **end of rules**

-   synchronize object
+   Synchronize object.

 .. _ad-connector-details-on-preconfigured-synchronization:

 Details on preconfigured synchronization
 ----------------------------------------

-..
-TODO: do we need to docuemnt this?

-By default some LDAP subtrees are exempted from the synchronization.
-You can
+By default, the :program:`Active Directory Connection` exempts some LDAP subtrees from the synchronization.
-find the list of ignored subtrees in
+You find the list of ignored subtrees in the :file:`/var/log/univention/connector-ad-mapping.log` file
-:file:`/var/log/univention/connector-ad-mapping.log` under the *ignore_subtree*
-setting for each object type.
+at the *ignore_subtree* setting for each object type.

 .. _ad-connector-containers-and-ous: